 What Services My Way is

 Services My Way (SMW) is the participant-directed (consumer-directed) option inside CHC, the OBRA Waiver, and Act 150.
-It is the PA equivalent of California's IHSS, New York's CDPAP, and Florida's PDO, but with the spouse-exclusion.
+It is Pennsylvania's version of the consumer-directed Medicaid programs that many other states run, but with the spouse-exclusion.

 Under SMW, the participant, not the CHC managed care plan, not an agency, recruits, hires, trains, schedules, supervises, and (if needed) dismisses their own Direct Care Worker.
 The DCW is paid through the statewide Fiscal Management Services vendor, Tempus Unlimited Pennsylvania, which performs payroll, withholds taxes (federal income tax, FICA, FUTA, PA Personal Income Tax, local EIT), and files W-2s at year-end.
 The participant is the common-law employer for IRS and Pa.
 Department of Labor & Industry purposes; Tempus acts as the IRS § 3504 agent, so the participant generally does not file Schedule H personally, Tempus does it on the participant's behalf.